How Accurate Are Fitness Trackers? Why We Prefer Chest Straps

 How to Get Better Data

-Use a chest-strap HRM: Connect it directly to a phone app via Bluetooth; no watch required.
-The accuracy comes from reading your heart’s electrical signals, not from the device it’s paired with.
+- Use a chest-strap HRM: Connect it directly to a phone app via Bluetooth; no watch required.
+Accuracy comes from reading electrical signals, not motion.

-Mind basics: Wear it snugly below the chest line, moisten the electrodes if needed, and ensure solid skin contact to reduce dropouts.
+- Fit tip: Wear it snugly below the chest line, moisten electrodes if needed, and ensure solid contact to reduce dropouts.

 FAQ